 1. What would embarrass you first if guests walked the driveway tomorrow?

-• A Dry wedges, misting heads, or a clock that still looks like last summer
+- A Dry wedges, misting heads, or a controller still set like last summer

 2. If you could fix one outcome before patio season owns the calendar, what would it be?